Hello friends! Welcome to The Rest Room: a place to explore what it means to live (and live well) with chronic illness.

 Who am I?

-I’m a former-BBC staff writer, journalist, podcaster, and writer specialising in chronic illness, disability, and health.
+I’m a former BBC staff writer, and current podcaster and journalist, specialising in chronic illness, disability, and health.
 I’m also a voracious reader, potato aficionado, and learner of Yiddish.

 In February 2022 I went freelance, and decided to launch this newsletter to accompany my podcast.
 When I’m not working on my own projects, I’m the Content Lead for Visible, who are building an activity tracking platform for illness, not wellness.